In the burning European hot-streak. The summer of 2018, we went to a campsite in Germany called Südsee camp, very near Heide Park.

 But honestly, the food and service were recommendable to anyone.

 Beers at the campsite, but eat anywhere else!

-Is that you just save yourself the horrible experience of eating at the campsite, go for Soltau or any other nearby city, and find some great food.
+What I recommend if you want to go to restaurants while staying at Südsee Camp is that you just save yourself the horrible experience of eating at the campsite, go for Soltau or any other nearby city, and find some great food.

 Then you can instead go back and enjoy some beers or drinks, in walking distance from your accommodation, overlooking the lake, in the campsite.

-I spent one evening by myself, my girlfriend and son went to bed early one night.
+I spent one evening by myself, as my girlfriend and son went to bed early one night.
 I drank 3 beers, and spent $8 while enjoying this view.

 How about visiting, as a non-german speaking tourist?

 If you know some things about traveling in Germany, you have probably heard about Germans only speak German.
 And this is very close to the truth at the campsite as well.